Wiltshire Police

 Wiltshire Police, formerly known as Wiltshire Constabulary, is the territorial police force responsible for policing the county of Wiltshire (including the Borough of Swindon) in South West England.

 The force serves 722,000 people over an area of 1346 sqmi.
 In terms of officer numbers, it is the second smallest force in the United Kingdom (after the City of London Police).

-Since July 2022, the force has been under enhanced scrutiny ("special measures") by His Majesty's Inspectorate, after it was rated 'inadequate' in three areas: responding to the public, protecting vulnerable people and making use of its resources.

 History

+Before 1830s

-Before the 1830s, policing in Wiltshire was the responsibility of petty and parish constables, who were supervised by magistrates.
-This was largely ineffective as they were unpaid and untrained, and so independent and private forces such as the Devizes Prosecution Society emerged, and these did not immediately disappear when professional police forces came into being.
+Prior to the 1830s, policing in Wiltshire was the responsibility of petty and parish constables, who were supervised by magistrates.
+This was largely ineffective as they were unpaid and untrained, and so independent and forces made up of private citizens such as the Devizes Prosecution Society emerged, and these did not immediately disappear when professional police forces came into being.
+The Yeomanry Cavalry was active in Wiltshire during this period and utilised as a quasi-police force.